jdoleary/Spellmasons/docs/TasksCurrent.md

     - ~~How to init players that join mid game?~~
     - Why can't a player that joins mid game see disconnected players?
 ## Tasks
-- Refactor modifiers so their 'add' and 'remove' happen automatically because they get registered, not because they're imported and invoked manually.
-When 'vampire' modifier is removed, it should remove the card 'bite' too.
-    - Make adding and removing modifiers automatic, kind of like allUnits or source units.
-When they are registered, their add and remove functions should be kept
 - Bug: You can still select enemies and things with a spell up if the spell's left click doesn't cast the spell (such as AOE then nothing)
 - Character select: "waiting  for other players"
 ---